anharathoi/mealbuddy/README.md

 At the start of each day we discuss where we are up to in the project and what we want to achieve for the day and for the next task.

 At the end of each day we discuss what we achieved and where we want to start tomorrow.

+Screen shots and other resources were shared in a Google drive.

 ---
 ### **Discuss how Agile methodology is being implemented in your project.**